 Can less refined options form part of a low sugar diet?

-Cane sugar, whether it be white or ‘raw’, and even more so ‘high fructose corn syrup’ (HFCS) is the most refined form of sugar.
+Cane sugar, whether it be white or ‘raw’, and even more so ‘high fructose corn syrup’ (HFCS), is the most refined form of sugar.
 They will have the most significant negative impacts on the body.
 This is partly because, in the refining process, the nutrients have been removed.
-This makes the end product a very unnatural thing for the body to deal with.
+This makes the end product a very unnatural burden for the body to handle.

 Unrefined natural sugar substitutes include raw honey, fresh dates, and pure maple syrup.
-These will provide nutrition for the body and will not impact it in the same way that sugar will.
-For example, honey has a lower glycemic index than sugar, meaning that it will release sugar into the body more slowly.
-Unrefined alternatives can still result in insulin spikes and are best consumed alongside other foods that are primarily fat and/or protein-based.
+These will provide nutrition for the body and will not affect it in the same way sugar does.
+For example, honey has a lower glycemic index than sugar, meaning it releases sugar into the body more slowly.
+Unrefined alternatives can still cause insulin spikes and are best consumed alongside other foods that are primarily fat- and/or protein-based.

 Beware of any substitute for sugar on offer, whether they are natural sweeteners such as stevia, or claiming to be ‘less refined’, such as brown rice syrup.
 Reliance on or craving for any form of sweetener (even unrefined ones) is a signal to your body that there’s something missing in your overall nutrition picture.